-- For every optional device connected to your system, either set the device itself to answer on a later ring (when the Line Ringing for the device's extension is set to "Immediate Ring") or set the extension's Line Ringing to "Delayed Ring."
-If the optional device no longer answers calls automatically, the problem is solved. - If the problem remains, call the AT&T Helpline.
+- For every auxiliary device connected to your system, either set the device itself to answer on a later ring (when the Line Ringing for the device's extension is set to Immediate Ring) or set the extension's Line Ringing to Delayed Ring.
+For a voice messaging system, check all the settings associated with it.
+See page 2-11 for a summary of procedures associated with the voice messaging system and Chapter 5 for complete details on each feature.
+If the auxiliary device no longer answers calls automatically, the problem is solved. - If the problem remains, call the AT&T Helpline.